kainlite/blog/content/blog/testing_tekton_to_build_and_push_images_for_my_k3s_arm_oracle_cluster.md

-You can see this file on github as well [04-triggerbinding.yaml](https://github.com/kainlite/tr/blob/master/manifests/tekton/triggers/04-triggerbinding.yaml), When we receive the webhook we can get some information from it, basically we are insterested in the repo URL and the commit SHA.
+You can see this file on github as well [04-triggerbinding.yaml](https://github.com/kainlite/tr/blob/master/manifests/tekton/triggers/04-triggerbinding.yaml), When we receive the webhook we can get some information from it, basically we are interested in the repo URL and the commit SHA.
 ```yaml
 apiVersion: triggers.tekton.dev/v1alpha1